open/close all folders

 - Fixer is a fun electro swing tune about a depressed person unable to fit in with society.

 Though Owata-P rarely uses this trope, he has some songs following this theme:

-In, "An Earnest Unrequited Love, Wanting to make it bear a little happiness": The song starts in a happy chirpy romance tune, until Mayu reveals part way that she knows everything about the guy she's crushing on and who's he's dating.
-Mayu then proceeds on singing about killing her rivals by physically and psychologically maiming them.
+- In, "An Earnest Unrequited Love, Wanting to Make it Bear a Little Happiness": The song starts with a happy chirpy romantic tune, until Mayu reveals part way that she knows everything about the guy she's crushing on and who's he's dating.
+Mayu then proceeds to singing about killing her rivals by physically and psychologically maiming them.
 In the end she decides to kill her crush as well.

-Mayu's story seems to be connected to: "You're Seriously Mad?
+- Mayu's story seems to be connected to: "You're Seriously Mad?
 I'm not mistaken here", Where again it starts out in a lovey dovey whimsical tune, until again she sings about stalking then killing her crush, apparently dumping his body in the pool, then quietly clearing off evidence.
 Surprisingly!
 Mayu is not a Karma Houdini, because she also sings about getting caught at the start and in the end.

-In, "I'm Sorry for Liking You": the tune is an uplifting romance song that is reminiscent of a comedy love genre.
+- In, "I'm Sorry for Liking You": the tune is an uplifting romance song that is reminiscent of a comedy love genre.
 It doesn't turns out to be anything but that.
 IA apparently bought a pair of contact lenses, that can give you laser eyes.
 When she failed to read the manual, it gets stuck in her eyes.
 She panics all the while she burns everything she sees to the ground including her crush.
 However unlike most examples it ends in a Surprisingly Happy Ending.

 - The only exception is in: Not a dream, Not a Lie, A Happy Scene Before My Eyes.
 The tune makes it sound like you're in a traditional tragic Japanese drama, only to invert it halfway and Genre Shift it into a comedy.